 "To support this growth, it's important to have a workforce with the skills those exporting industries need and a regulatory environment that does not greatly increase the cost of doing business, whether through high taxes or restrictive regulations."

-More Jobs and Top Employers Strengthen a City’s Appeal
+More Jobs and Top Employers May Strengthen a City’s Appeal

+There are many reasons that cities grow, however, and one of the biggest actions that spur job growth is when a city attracts a large employer.
 "Research has shown that most of the growth we've seen in income inequality in the last 40 years in America has occurred between, not within, firms," says Jon Thompson, an assistant professor of economics at Willamette University in Oregon.

+"Working for Microsoft, Boeing, Alphabet or other large, nearly monopolistic enterprises is typically great for workers compared to working for enterprises in more competitive industries," Thompson says.
 So even if you don't have designs on landing a job with a multi-billion or trillion-dollar company, Thompson suggests moving to the cities that house them.
 A city that works well for an international powerhouse will generally mean more work for everyone.

 Rising Wages Lift Cities Up